Spencer Cox

-Spencer James Cox (born July 11, 1975) is an American lawyer and politician serving as the 18th governor of Utah since 2021.
-A moderate member of the Republican Party, he served as the eighth lieutenant governor of Utah from 2013 to 2021.

-Cox was raised and lives in Fairview, Utah.
-He was elected to the city council in 2004 and mayorship the next year.
-After overseeing rural economic development in Fairview, Cox was elected a county commissioner for Sanpete County in 2008.
+Spencer James Cox (born July 11, 1975) is an American lawyer and politician serving since 2021 as the 18th governor of Utah.
+A member of the Republican Party, he served from 2013 to 2021 as the eighth lieutenant governor of Utah.
+In Fairview, Utah, where Cox lives and was raised, he was elected to the city council in 2004 and then as mayor in 2005.
+In 2008, he was elected as a Sanpete County commissioner.

 He was elected to the Utah House of Representatives in 2012.

-In October 2013, Governor Gary Herbert selected Cox to replace Greg Bell as lieutenant governor; he was confirmed unanimously by the Utah State Senate.
-Cox was elected to the lieutenant governorship as Herbert's running mate in 2016.
-In 2020, after Herbert decided to retire, Cox sought the Republican nomination for governor.
-He defeated former governor Jon Huntsman Jr., former Utah GOP chair Thomas Wright, and former Utah House speaker Greg Hughes in the primary election and Democratic nominee Chris Peterson in the general election.
+In October 2013, Governor Gary Herbert appointed Cox to replace Greg Bell as lieutenant governor; he was confirmed unanimously by the Utah State Senate.
+Cox was elected to the lieutenant governorship as Herbert's running mate in 2016, and was elected governor in 2020.
+He was reelected to a second term in 2024, which he confirmed would be his last, even though Utah has no term limits on governorships.

-Cox has described himself as a "centrist, moderate, liberal Republican", a stance that has earned him critics on the Republican Party's right wing.